ACTIQ 400 micrograms compressed lozenge with integral oromucosal applicator.

 Agents that can increase CNS depressant effects

-Co-administration of fentanyl with other CNS depressants, including other opioids, sedatives or hypnotics (including benzodiazepines), general anaesthetics, phenothiazines, tranquillisers, skeletal muscle relaxants, sedating antihistamines and alcohol can produce additive depressant effects which may result in a fatal outcome (see section 4.4).
+Co-administration of fentanyl with other CNS depressants, including other opioids, sedatives or hypnotics (including benzodiazepines), general anaesthetics, phenothiazines, tranquillisers, skeletal muscle relaxants, sedating antihistamines, gabapentinoids (gabapentin and pregabalin) and alcohol can produce additive depressant effects which may result in respiratory depression, hypotension, profound sedation, coma or a fatal outcome (see section 4.4).

 Sedative medicines such as benzodiazepines or related drugs